swissmicros/SDKdemo/README.md

 # SDKdemo

-## News

-There is new DMCP interface doc in progress see [DMCP IFC doc](http://www.swissmicros.com/dm42/doc/DMCP-ifc-html/).

 ## This repo contains the sources for SDK demo project - simple scientific RPN calculator

-- *Note that this version of SDKdemo requires DMCP 3.8 or higher to run*
+- There is DMCP interface doc in progress see [DMCP IFC doc](http://www.swissmicros.com/dm42/doc/DMCP-ifc-html/).

 README file contains basic instructions how to prepare building environment and build the program.